jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/The gamma function.md

 ### The Hadamard factorisation of $\Gamma$

 We will show now that $\Gamma$ does not vanish anywhere, so $1 / \Gamma$ can be extended to an entire function.
-Then we will show that $1 / \Gamma$ has finite [[Complex Analysis --- math-135/notes/Hadamard factorisation#_definition _ order of growth|order of growth]], and thus, we will be able to compute its [[Complex Analysis --- math-135/notes/Hadamard factorisation#_theorem _ Hadamard factorisation theorem|Hadamard factorisation]].
+Then we will show that $1 / \Gamma$ has finite [[Complex analysis --- math-135/notes/Hadamard factorisation#_definition _ order of growth|order of growth]], and thus, we will be able to compute its [[Complex analysis --- math-135/notes/Hadamard factorisation#_theorem _ Hadamard factorisation theorem|Hadamard factorisation]].

 It turns out that we can